Guide to Using a 2 Post Lift

 Special Height Adapters/Extenders - Truck Adapters

 Some sport utility vehicles, light trucks and vans require special height adapters to provide clearance between the lift arm and the rocker panel.
 Some height adapters are stacked with pegs that plug into each allowing the lift pad to stay on top to contact the frame or rocker panel.
 If the lift points on the vehicle are undercoated, a special adapter might be needed when using a lift that has steel adapters.
 Damaging the undercoating can void some vehicle’s rust protection warranty.
-Most lift manufacturers make these adapters available.
+Most lift manufacturers make these adapters available - Weaver brand adapters are a common accessory for Weaver Lifts.
 Do not use makeshift adapters.

 Safety Note - Adapters must be placed at the manufacturer’s recommended lifting points and must be set to raise the vehicle in a level plane or the vehicle will be unstable.